webxsid/prosole-node/README.md

 ### Alert Utility

 - **Transport Configuration**:
   - Choose from multiple alert transports, including Discord, Slack, or custom HTTP requests.
   - Set up different transports for different environments.
 - **Selective Alerting**:
   - Define alerting behavior by specifying a transport; no alerts will be sent if no transport is specified.
   - This feature allows you to adapt alerting to your specific requirements and scenarios.
 - **Integration with Third-Party Platforms**:

-  - Send alert messages to third-party platforms like Discord and Slack for immediate notification.
+  - Send alert messages to third-party platforms like Slack for immediate notification.
   - Also, send HTTP requests to a custom server to facilitate alerting.
 - **Console Integration**:
   - Optionally extend the Node.js console object to seamlessly integrate alerting features directly into it.
   - Note that this feature is turned off by default and may not be suitable for all use cases.